The castle at La Rochepot seen from a distance, surrounded by trees and a village of red rooftops

 La Route de Grands Crus in the Côte d’Or

-After breakfast at the hotel, we start the day cycling from the Canal de Bourgogne up to the forest of the Hautes-Côtes de Nuits, then descend into the realm of the most famous vineyards in the world.
-Our ride along the Route des Grands Crus will reveal the prestigious origins of some of history’s most iconic wines.
-Stop in Gevrey-Chambertin to taste powerful reds, known to be Napoleon’s favorites.
-Lunch will be a magical affair prepared by our friend and winemaker Christine Drouhin, paired with her own sophisticated wines.
-After lunch, we continue to follow the Route des Grands Crus through prestigious wine villages and estates like Chambolle-Musigny, Échezeaux, and Romanée-Conti.
-In Clos de Vougeot, visit one of the vineyards where Burgundy wine began, then finish the ride in Nuits-Saint-George, birthplace of Chevaliers du Tastevin—an exclusive group of Burgundy wine connoisseurs.
+After breakfast at the hotel, cycle from the Canal de Bourgogne up to the forest of the Hautes-Côtes de Nuits before descending into the heart of the world’s most renowned vineyards.
+Our journey along the Route des Grands Crus will showcase the esteemed beginnings of some of history’s most famous wines.
+Stop in Gevrey-Chambertin to taste robust red wines (famously favored by Napoleon Bonaparte himself) before a wine-paired lunch prepared by our winemaking friend, Christine Drouhin.
+After lunch, continue along the Route des Grands Crus through wine villages and estates like Chambolle-Musigny, Échezeaux, and Romanée-Conti.
+Explore one of the vineyards where Burgundy winemaking began in Clos de Vougeot, then finish the ride in Nuits-Saint-Georges, the birthplace of Chevaliers du Tastevin—a prestigious society of Burgundy wine connoisseurs.
 Ride the rest of the way to the hotel, or opt for a lift back in the van.
-This evening, we’ll visit nearby Château Sainte Sabine for a château-inspired dining experience.
+This evening, visit the charming village of Châteauneuf and dine at the helm a chef who was awarded France’s best artisan of the year.

 Meals: Breakfast / Lunch / Dinner